Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Liberty and its opponents have scored at least 60.5 points -- this matchup's over/under -- only one time this year.
+- Liberty and its opponents have combined for 60.5 points -- this matchup's point total -- just one time this season.

 - North Texas' games have gone over 60.5 points in two opportunities this season.

-- The two teams combine to score 56.8 points per game, 3.7 less than the over/under in this contest.
+- The combined points per game average of the two teams, 56.8, is 3.7 points fewer than Saturday's over/under.

-- These two squads combine to surrender 51.7 points per game, 8.8 fewer than this contest's over/under.
+- The 51.7 combined points per game that these two squads have allowed this season are 8.8 fewer than the 60.5 over/under in this contest.

-- The average total in Flames games this season is 55.5, 5.0 points fewer than Saturday's total of 60.5 .
+- Flames games have an average total of 55.5 points this season, 5.0 fewer than Saturday's over/under.

-- In 2021, games involving the Mean Green have averaged a total of 66.7 points, 6.2 more than the set over/under in this contest.

 Liberty Stats and Trends